unveiler-io/developer-website/docs/api/getting-started.md

 ## Overview

-The ClaimR API is a cloud based solution to verify the location of users.
-You can access the ClaimR API at https://api.claimr.tools.
+The Unveiler API is a cloud based solution to verify the location of users.
+You can access the Unveiler API at https://api.unveiler.io.

 The API is a [GraphQL](https://graphql.org) endpoint exposed over HTTP.
 The easiest way to get started is to make queries directly from the browser, so that's what we are going to do here.

 ## API Key

 As a preliminary step we need to get an API key.
-Go to the [ClaimR Dashboard](https://dashboard.claimr.tools), log in using your email and generate a new key.
+Go to the [Unveiler Dashboard](https://dashboard.unveiler.io), log in using your email and generate a new key.
 Copy the generated key and store it somewhere such that you can access it in the next step.

 :::tip